beldenge/Zenith/zenith-language-model/README.md

 # Running
 1. Download and install Java 8 or later
-2. On the command line, change zenith-language-model directory
+2. On the command line, change to the zenith-language-model directory
 3. Issue the command `java -jar target\zenith-language-model-1.0.1-SNAPSHOT-exec.jar`

 Note: You must run the *-exec.jar and not the vanilla jar file, as this module is used both as a dependency and as a runnable application on its own.